Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 - Computer Predicted Total: 159.4

 Arizona's record against the spread so far this season is 10-3-0, and Colorado's is 7-4-0.
-In terms of going over the point total, games involving the Wildcats are 7-6-0 and the Buffaloes are 7-4-0.
-Arizona has a 7-3 record against the spread while going 7-3 overall in the past 10 contests.
-Colorado has gone 6-4 against the spread and 9-1 overall in its last 10 contests.
+The Wildcats have gone over the point total in seven games, while Buffaloes games have gone over seven times.
+Arizona is 7-3 against the spread and 7-3 overall over its last 10 contests, while Colorado has gone 6-4 against the spread and 9-1 overall.

 Bet on this or any college basketball matchup at BetMGM